Montage Help Contents Montage Help

 Updating Montage

-After you have successfully installed a version of Montage, updating the program should be easy, generally requiring nothing more than replacing your old copy of MONTAGE3.EXE with a newer one, and leaving the rest of the Montage program directory as it was.
-Typically, you'd also update the accompanying Montage Help file, MONTAGE.CHM, and optionally the Montage samples, but these steps are optional.
+After successfully installing Montage, program updates generally require nothing more than replacing MONTAGE3.EXE with a newer version, leaving the rest of the Montage program directory as it was.
+Also it is advisable (though not strictly necessary) to update the accompanying Montage Help file, MONTAGE.CHM, in order to keep a local copy of Montage Help in synch with the current program version.
 If an update requires any more than this, appropriate installation instructions will be provided.
-Check the online Montage Version History and Montage Downloads pages to keep abreast of new releases and details about the latest available updates and additional samples.
+For example, there may be updates or additions to the runtime libraries that must accompany the new version of MONTAGE3.EXE.
+Check the online Montage Version History and Montage Downloads pages to keep abreast of new releases and details about the latest available program updates.

-Also note that Montage metafiles have versions, corresponding to the program version with which they were last saved.
+Montage metafiles have versions, corresponding to the program version with which they were last saved.
 Your old metafiles will be converted automatically, if necessary, when you open them with a newer version of Montage.
 (A dialog requests confirmation before performing metafile version updates, which you may decline.)
-If you wish to continue using old montages without converting them to a newer version, retain a backup of the corresponding program, MONTAGE3.EXE, for use with those files.
+If you wish to continue using old montages without converting them to a newer version, retain a backup of the corresponding program, MONTAGE3.EXE (and its Help file), for use with those files.

 Tip: Make periodic backups of your montages as a general precaution against losing any of your work.
 This is especially advisable before making any Montage program updates.